Magnet Experiments and Games for Preschoolers!

 Materials needed: Bar Magnets and Ball Magnets (the “Caterpillar”)

-*Note – DO NOT let younger children who still put objects in their mouth play with magnet balls without very close supervision as they pose a choking hazard!
+*Note – DO NOT let preschoolers who still put objects in their mouth play with magnet balls without very close supervision as they pose a choking hazard!

 Have the children line the magnet balls up to form a “caterpillar.”
-Let the children discover how they can “push” or “pull” the caterpillar around a table or the floor using a wand or bar magnet.
+Preschoolers will discover how they can “push” or “pull” the caterpillar around a table or the floor using a wand or bar magnet.

 Our kids had a blast playing with magnets.
 We hope that your children enjoy some of the activities, too!